dotkernel/dot-cache/README.md

 > The above configuration will use an in-memory cache, because you use the `array` adapter.

-If you want to store the cache into files on your local disk you will need to use the `filesystem` adapter.
+If you want to store the cache into files on your local disk, you will need to use the `filesystem` adapter.

 ## Configuration for Doctrine cache using filesystem